 Those who learned direct from Guruji and moved over to other places, started conducting classes from wherever they have settled.
 When Thiruppugazh wind was sweeping across the country, would not Chennai, already known as the ‘Thiruppugazh Thai Veedu’ (the home of Thiruppugazh), come under its spell?
 It began in the year 1973 with a small class at the residence of a devotee and over a period many new centres came up.
 Guru Samarpana Thiruppugazh Isai Vizha was conducted in a grand manner on 22nd April 2017 and many Anbargal participated in the event.
 The Thiruppugazh movement initiated by Bangalore Anbargal had witnessed many colourful events.
 Late Sri R. Venkataraman who took up an assignment at Bangalore, happened to listen to Guruji’s bhajan.
 He was instantly attracted by the divine power that emanated from Thiruppugazh.
 He established a disciplined and devoted team who carry on the Thiruppugazh legacy with great dedication.
 Bangalore had the honour of hosting the Golden Jubilee Celebration on 19th July 2008.
 Many Anbargal drawn from different parts of India participated in the event.
 While Sri K.N.
 Krishnamurthy welcomed the guests, Sri Senthil Thuravi rendered his special address and Guruji Sri Raghavan addressed the gathering.
 March 16, 2019 was an important day in the glorious journey of Thiruppugazh.
 It was on this day, the Silver Jubilee celebrations of Thiruppugazh movement of Hyderabad got on to a colourful start.
 Devotees from all over India participated in the event and experienced the grace of Lord Muruga.

-Changes continue to take place in this Bharat Varsha but one thing that never changes and that forms our foundation is our culture and our age-old tradition of venerating and learning from Guru (Guru Parambara).
+Change is a natural phenomenon, but one thing that never changes and forms our foundation is our culture and our age-old tradition of venerating and learning from Guru (Guru Parambara).
 Thiruppugazh Anbargal also followed this tradition.
 Having learned from Guruji, they carried the Thiruppugazh tradition forward, passed it on to next generation.
 The Thiruppugazh Anbargal pay obeisance to Guruji and also consider the Masters who teach them with equal veneration.
 It is heartening to see that the tradition of learning established by Guruji is carried forward with great zeal and enthusiasm in this generation as well.